web3-nomad/hedera-docs/tutorials/smart-contracts/hscs-workshop/hedera-sdk-js.md

 jq < ./trogdor_sol_Trogdor.abi
 ```

 The ABI essentially tells any user/ developer who wishes to interact with the EVM bytecode, what the exposed interface is.
 In fact ABI stands for Application Binary Interface.
-This interface will include any functions and events, which are need by any clients (e.g. DApps), or other smart contracts, to be able to interact with it.
+This interface will include any functions and events, which are needed by any clients (e.g. DApps), or other smart contracts, to be able to interact with it.

 {% hint style="info" %}
 * [Ref: Solidity - Contract ABI specification](https://docs.soliditylang.org/en/latest/abi-spec.html)